TechnologyAdvice/glambda/README.md

 | /foo/123 | GET    | N/A                  | `{ method: 'get', fooId: 123 }`                           |
 | /foo/123 | PUT    | `{ baz: 'quz' }`     | `{ method: 'put', fooId: 123, body: { baz: 'quz' } }`     |

+## Notes

+### Gateway Templates

+Currently Glambda only supports a single template which must be `application/json`.
+The plan is to expand on this, see [Support Multiple Templates)(https://github.com/TechnologyAdvice/glambda/issues/2) issue for more information.

 ## Makefile and Scripts

 A `Makefile` is included for managing build and install tasks.
 The commands are